Impact of Nitrogen and Oxygen Interstitials on Niobium SRF Cavity Performance

-Overall, the data highlight two distinct regimes.
+Overall, the data at 16 MV/m ((Fig.~\ref{fig:f5}(b)) highlight two distinct regimes.
 Treatments that confine impurities to the near-surface, such as baking at \SI{120}{\degreeCelsius} and N infusion, primarily reduce $\ell$ without significantly altering the superconducting gap.
 This results in significant improvement in E$_{\mathrm{acc}}$ but only limited improvement in Q$_0$.
-It is likely that these treatments form a dirty---clean superconducting bilayer, which can enhance the superheating field beyond its theoretical limits by pushing superconducting currents deeper into the clean bulk \cite{gurevich_theory_2017, kubo_multilayer_2016}.
-In contrast, N doping reduces $\ell$ and simultaneously increases $\Delta$, resulting high Q$_0$ performance.
+It is likely that these treatments form a dirty---clean superconducting bilayer, which can modify the local supercurrent density to act as an additional barrier against vortex penetration \cite{gurevich_theory_2017, kubo_multilayer_2016, lechner_oxide_2024}.
+In contrast, N doping reduces $\ell$ and simultaneously increases $\Delta$, resulting in a high Q$_0$ performance.
 Similarly, longer durations of baking at \SI{200}{\degreeCelsius} progressively lower R$_\mathrm{T}$ by enhancing $\Delta$, even when the average impurity concentration changes minimally.
+This could be attributed to a homogenization of $\Delta$ as observed in point-contact tunneling spectroscopy (PCTS) studies or to changes in the effective penetration depth \cite{groll_insight_2018,mcfadden_depth_2023}.
 These results demonstrate that both O and N reduce R$_\mathrm{T}$ through a combination of mean free path optimization and gap enhancement, with gap enhancement observed only in treatments exhibiting sufficient uniformity in the impurity depth profile throughout the RF layer.
 A more uniform impurity profile likely ensures that the entire RF penetration layer remains within the optimal scattering regime and enables a more homogeneous superconducting state.

-Supporting this, N doped cavities exhibit both a larger average $\Delta$ and a lower inelastic scattering parameter ($\Gamma$) compared to EP cavities, indicative of an improved quasiparticle condensate \cite{bafia_signatures_2025}.
-Furthermore, point-contact tunneling spectroscopy (PCTS) studies have demonstrated that cavities treated at \SI{120}{\degreeCelsius} for \SI{48}{h} have inelastic scattering rates nearly twice as large as those in N doped samples\cite{groll_insight_2018}.
-This indicates that a homogeneous interstitial layer suppresses $\Gamma$, thereby narrowing the quasiparticle density of states and reducing quasiparticle losses.
-These improvements in the condensate structure and electronic homogeneity are directly linked to enhanced BCS behavior, as discussed in recent theoretical work emphasizing the role of spatial disorder and scattering on the electrodynamics of superconductors under RF fields \cite{kubo_effects_2022, herman_microwave_2021, zarea_effects_2023}.